grantcarthew/start-prototype/PROJECT.md

 - DR-019: Task loading and merging - global + local only, assets as templates, local precedence
 - DR-020: Binary version injection - ldflags at build time with git-based versioning
 - DR-021: GitHub version checking - Releases API with no caching, integrated into doctor and update commands
+- DR-022: Asset branch strategy - pull from main branch (not releases) for rapid iteration
+- DR-023: Asset staleness checking - GitHub commit comparison with no caching
+- DR-024: Doctor exit code system - simple binary exit codes (0 = healthy, 1 = issues)
+- DR-025: No automatic checks or caching - all health checks are user-initiated only

 **Implementation:**
 - Unified Template Design (UTD): `file`, `command`, `prompt` pattern across all sections